wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 ========================

 To connect to the server using the XiVO client you need a user name, a password and the server's address.
 Optionally, it is possible to login an agent while connecting to the server.
-An option is available in the configuration, account to show agent login info.

 .. figure:: images/login_window.png
    :scale: 85%